Common (rapper): Early life and education

 Lonnie Rashid Lynn was born on March 13, 1972, at the Chicago Osteopathic Hospital in Chicago, Illinois.
 He is the son of educator and former principal of John Hope College Preparatory High School, Mahalia Ann Hines, and former ABA basketball player turned youth counselor Lonnie Lynn.
 Lynn shares the same first name as his father, grandfather, great-grandfather and great-great-grandfather.
 He is known by his middle name, Rashid, to his family and friends.
 Lynn's godfather is basketball player Spencer Haywood who was a teammate of his father on the Denver Rockets.

 Lynn was raised in the Calumet Heights neighborhood.
 His father left the family because of his drug and alcohol addictions while Lynn was young.
 When he was aged two, Lynn's father attempted to take him and his mother to Seattle, where he had arranged a tryout with the Seattle SuperSonics.
 His father was arrested when the family stopped at a motel in Wisconsin and charged with false imprisonment.

 Lynn's parents divorced in the late 1970s, resulting in his father moving to Denver, Colorado.
 This left Lynn to be raised by his mother; however, his father remained active in his life, and was able to get him a job as a ballboy with the Chicago Bulls when he was 11, also witnessing Michael Jordan's first professional exhibition game.
-Lynn attended Florida A&M University (FAMU) for two years under a scholarship and majored in business administration in the School of Business and Industry.
+Lynn attended Florida A&M University (FAMU) for two years under a scholarship and majored in business administration but did not graduate.